shenwei356/seqkit/doc/docs/usage.md

   -o, --out-file string                 out file ("-" for stdout, suffix .gz for gzipped out) (default "-")
       --quiet                           be quiet and do not show extra information -t, --seq-type string                 sequence type (dna|rna|protein|unlimit|auto) (for auto, it automatically detect by the first sequence) (default "auto")
-  -j, --threads int                     number of CPUs. (default value: 1 for single-CPU PC, 2 for others. can also set with environment variable SEQKIT_THREADS) (default 2)
+  -j, --threads int                     number of CPUs. can also set with environment variable SEQKIT_THREADS) (default 4)

 Use "seqkit [command] --help" for more information about a command.
 ```